Mark-Mulligan/solace-demo/DISCUSSION.md

 ## Setup

+Use the main branch in the project.
 You should be able to run the project by following the setup steps given in the README.md provided with the project.
 I used a local instance of postgres running in docker to power the backend as provided in the readme.

 ## Final Note